You know how important it is to track how many people are visiting your website.

 There is a free trial and even a free basic plan, with pricing for bigger plans starting at $53 a month.

-Note: this product integrates with Google Analytics and uses that data so it’s not a replacement.
-It’s an enhancement that can help you hone in the desired data you need.
+Note: This product integrates with Google Analytics and uses that data so it’s not a replacement.
+It’s an enhancement that can help you hone in on the desired data you need.